erictheise/ui-engineer-coding-challenge/README.md

 Please document your code as you would in a production system.
 Please also include a short `README` explaining how you approached the problem, and things you might improve on given more time.

 ### How to run
 Download this repo.
-If you are going to clone it, do so privately so that nobody else can your answer.
+If you are going to clone it, do so privately so that nobody else can see your answer.

 ```shell
 npm install